Camerons Jones, a Legal Services Provider for all aspects of UK Law

 For the Employee we show you your rights and entitlements

-When Employment Law hit the headlines in 2011 following the case of Mrs Miriam O'Reilly vs. BBC, it made employers more aware of ageism in the workplace.
+When Employment Law hit the headlines in 2011 following the case of Mrs Miriam O'Reilly vs. BBC, it made employers aware that ageism in the workplacecan cost.

 Our Newsletter We continue to update our Newsletter which provides our clients with topical news items about developments in the law.
-We have extracted five topical and relevant articles for September 2014 which raise some interesting points on different aspects of the law.
+We have selected five topical and relevant articles for June 2016 which raise some interesting points on different aspects of the law.
 To receive the full issue please email us.